Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 ...
 proxy: {
     host: '192.168.0.254',
-    port: 8080              // Default to 80 if not provided
+    port: 8080,             // Default to 80 if not provided
-    protocol: 'http',       // Default to 'http' if not provided }
+    protocol: 'http'       // Default to 'http' if not provided }
 ```